superdesk/superdesk-core/docs/contentapi.rst

 Configuration
 -------------

-You can check available configuration in :ref:`settings:content_api`.
+You can check available configuration in :ref:`settings.content_api`.
-For generating auth tokens :ref:`settings:secret_key` setting is required.
+For generating auth tokens :ref:`settings.secret_key` setting is required.

 Running Content API
 -------------------